DenisseRamirez/temperancetarea1/README.md

 Be aware that this link should be updated every 30 days.
 ## Developers
+Be sure to contact Support first.
+A desired new feature may be satisifed with the current software version; a bug may be troubleshot by Support.

 Requests for software updates must done by filling the request template provided [here]().

 Reports on software bugs must done by filling the report template provided [here]().